django/deps/draft/0000-background-workers.rst

    from datetime import datetime
    from typing import Callable, Dict, List

-   from django.tasks import BaseTask from django.tasks.backends.base import BaseTaskBackend
+   from django.tasks import Task, TaskResult from django.tasks.backends.base import BaseTaskBackend

    class MyBackend(BaseTaskbackend):
+      task_class = Task

       def __init__(self, options: Dict):
          """
          Any connections which need to be setup can be done here
          """
          super().__init__(options)

+      @classmethod
-      def is_valid_task_function(self, func: Callable) -> bool:
+      def is_valid_task(cls, task: Task) -> bool:
          """
-         Determine whether the provided callable is valid as a task function.
+         Determine whether the provided task is one which can be executed by the backend.
          """
          ...

-      def enqueue(self, func: Callable, priority: int | None, args: List, kwargs: Dict) -> BaseTask:
+      def enqueue(self, task: Task, *, args: List, kwargs: Dict, priority: int | None = None, run_after: datetime | None = None) -> TaskResult:
          """
-         Queue up a task function (or coroutine) to be executed
+         Queue up a task to be executed
          """
          ...

-      def defer(self, func: Callable, priority: int | None, when: datetime, args: List, kwargs: Dict) -> BaseTask:
+      def get_task(self, task_id: str) -> TaskResult:
          """
-         Add a task function (or coroutine) to be completed at a specific (timezone-aware) time
-         """
-         ...

-      async def aenqueue(self, func: Callable, priority: int | None, args: List, kwargs: Dict) -> BaseTask:
-         """
-         Queue up a task function (or coroutine) to be executed
-         """
-         ...

-      async def adefer(self, func: Callable, priority: int | None, when: datetime, args: List, kwargs: Dict) -> BaseTask:
-         """
-         Add a task function (or coroutine) to be completed at a specific (timezone-aware) time
-         """
-         ...

-      def get_task(self, task_id: str) -> BaseTask:
-         """
          Retrieve a task by its id (if one exists).
-         If one doesn't, raises self.TaskDoesNotExist.
-         """
-         ...

-      async def aget_task(self, task_id: str) -> BaseTask:
-         """
-         Retrieve a task by its id (if one exists).
-         If one doesn't, raises self.TaskDoesNotExist.
+         If one doesn't, raises TaskDoesNotExist.
          """
          ...